“Everything Old Is New Again” Ecclesiastes 1:9

 Your Feed Back Is Appreciated

-So as far as I can determine, the likely value of feeding NeuroCare™ to your dog is still up in the air.
-As with all new products and therapies, information gathers over time.
+The value of feeding NeuroCare™ to your dog is still up in the air.
+As with all new products and therapies, information accumulates over time.
 Was NeuroCare™ helpful for your epileptic or forgetful dog?
 Did he/she enjoy eating it?
-Did its weight go up or down?
-Were seizures less frequent or less severe?
-Was it the only change you made to your dog's current therapy?
+Did your dog's weight go up or down?
+Were its seizures less frequent or less severe?
+Was diet the only change you made to your dog's current therapy?
 Were you able to lower its dose of phenobarbital, potassium bromide, Keppra, Pexion, etc?
 If so, by how much?
 Did the pet’s blood work results change?
-What other changes have you noted on this new diet?
+What other changes have you noticed in your pet on this new diet?

 How about you elderly pet’s mental abilities, forgetfulness and alertness?
 Do you feel it slowed the advances of Father Time?
 Did its number of potty accidents decrease?
 Did it sleep less?
+Did it pace less?
 Was it more active?

-Ultimately, it is pet owners like you – not company infomercials and promotionals or vets like me - that need to give the thumbs up or thumbs down on a product.
-So Let me know and I will post your emails here and, over time, I'll change this article accordingly.
+Ultimately, it is pet owners like you – not company infomercials and promotionals - that give the thumbs up or thumbs down on a product.
+So let me and other readers know and I will post your emails here.
+Over time, this article will change accordingly.

-In an exchange of emails, a leading research physician in dietary methods of epilepsy control in people also noted that the carbohydrate content of NeuroCare™ was quite high if one was attempting to shift brain metabolism from carbohydrates to fats.
+In an exchange of emails, a leading research physician in dietary methods of epilepsy control in people also noted to me that the carbohydrate content of NeuroCare™ was quite high if one was attempting to shift brain metabolism from carbohydrates to fats.
 But he thought the diet perhaps might be useful based on its MCT content alone.
 I explained to him that it is the carbohydrate that provides the necessary "glue" to bind pet food kibble together during the baking process.
 And that perhaps that was the reason the diet had so much of it.
-In "grain-free" pet kibbles, manufacturers simply substitute the carbohydrates from peas, potatoes, soy or tapioca to hold their products together.
+In "grain-free" pet kibble, manufacturers simply substitute the carbohydrates from peas, potatoes, soy or tapioca to hold their products together during baking.
 The fat is sprayed on after baking in an amount limited by the porosity of the kibble. (ref) That physician also experiments with ketogenic diets in epileptic rats.
-He remarked that the high-fat diet they must use is very messy, the animals get fat all over their fur and that such a diet probably would not be acceptable to a companion animal owner.
+He remarked that the high-fat diet they must use is very messy - the animals get grease all over their fur.
+He thought that a diet that high in fat probably would not be acceptable to a companion animal owner.